GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer-api/api-callbacks.md

 # API Callbacks

-Side effects are added to the Story Editor by defining callbacks.
+Similar to the dashboard, side effects are added to the Story Editor by defining callbacks.
 One such callback is `saveStoryById` which is used to save stories and is the only required callback.
 Other callbacks can be used to add or handle functionalities like first-party media and custom page templates etc. All API callbacks can be asynchronous and should eventually resolve to their corresponding expected responses.

-Below is a list of available api callbacks categorised in different sections.
+Below is a list of available API callbacks categorized in different sections.